What is the best small SUV?

 Skoda is also part of the VW group, meaning tech and underpinnings are on point too, as well as giving families total peace of mind with the Kamiq awarded a full five-star safety rating from Euro NCAP.

 Inside, a striking infotainment screen is complemented by a digital instrument cluster in higher-spec models.
 There is also a large boot with 400 litres of space on offer too.

 The Kamiq drives like a hatchback rather than an SUV, and with a choice of petrol and diesel engines offering decent economy of between 41 and 56mpg, running costs are decent too.
 Unfortunately there is no hybrid or electric versions as offered with other SUVs in our list.Search Used Skoda Kamiq

-Being a KIA, there is also the added bonus of a five-year warranty too, meaning used examples will more than likely still have some of their original manufacturer warranty remaining, ensuring more peace of mind in the ownership experience.Search Used Hyundai Kona
+Being a Hyundai, there is also the added bonus of a five-year warranty too, meaning used examples will more than likely still have some of their original manufacturer warranty remaining, ensuring more peace of mind in the ownership experience.Search Used Hyundai KONA

 Head-turning looks, hybrid engines and a five-star Euro NCAP safety rating ensure this small SUV has all the right ingredients of a decent small SUV.
 The fact that it's a Toyota ensure you'll not be having to worry about reliability too.

 Most buyers of the C-HR go for the petrol hybrid, which uses a petrol engine and electric motor combination, further complemented with an automatic CVT transmission.
 This ensures models are capable of between 55 and 60mpg with ease.
 With 377 litres of boot space too, the C-HR offers decent practicality with low running costs.